-This document presents the completed parts of the Revised Guidelines for the Application of Environmental Indicators after discussion at the nineteenth session of the Joint Task Force on Environmental Statistics and Indicators and its approval in form of a silence procedure.
+This document presents the completed parts of the Revised Guidelines for the Application of Environmental Indicators for discussion at the twentieth session of the Joint Task Force on Environmental Statistics and Indicators.

 The organization of the environmental indicators follows the structure of the United Nations Framework for Development of Environment Statistics.